tobiasbu/legacy-site/_pages/portfolio/legend-of-zilda.md

 <h3>Description:</h3>

-Game created using C++ and SFML 2.1.
-Inspired by the games Front Mission e Fire Emblem, RobotKombat, is a simple game of strategy developed in the Programming II class.
-Credits: graphics and musics  to SquareEnix.

-You are a robot engineer and subjected to participate of a major tournament robot gladiators.
-In this tournament, brings together the best fighters from the world, battling each other to lead a grand prize.
-But Dietrich-Electrus-Maledictus is the great throne holder, unbeaten for over 7 years.
-Your goal is win all the challengers and dominate the throne of victory!
+__The Legend of Zilda__ is a parody of the game _The Legend of Zelda: Link’s Awakening_.
+It was developed in the Programming II class: Algorithms and Data Structures.
+The objective to develop this gams is to cover all the learned material (data structures).

+Game itself is simple, resulting in an experience of less than 15 minutes.
+He follows along the same lines of the classic Zelda without big news.
+You need to collect three shells and nothing else.

+<h3>Commands:</h3>

+– Arrows: menu selection e character move.<br>
+– Z: attack, talks to NPC.<br>
+– Space/Enter: select option.<br>

 <h3>Details:</h3>
 <p style="font-size:0.8em">